When Is the Right Time to Eat?

 What’s more, according to recent data in the journal, Nutrients, eating late at night is associated with a higher percentage of body fat.
 In addition, people with this habit are more likely to eat large portions and energy-rich foods and have second helpings.
 In turn, they present more resistance to insulin and a higher cardiovascular risk.

-You might like to read: The Best and Worst Foods for Your Digestion
+We think you might also like to read this aritcle: The Best and Worst Foods for Your Digestion

 Dinner should be light.
 For example, soup, fish, chicken breast, and vegetables are good options.